 FRinterLogic, by establishing an interface with FEYNRULES, performs several tasks.
-First, it runs FEYNRULES (for the model selected in the initial variable model), prints the complete non-renormalized Feynman rules of the model in a PDF file and opens this file.16 Second, it generates a QGRAF model, a crucial element in the generation of Feynman diagrams.
+First, it runs FEYNRULES (for the model selected in the initial variable model), prints the complete non-renormalized Feynman rules of the model in a PDF file and opens this file.21 Second, it generates a QGRAF model, a crucial element in the generation of Feynman diagrams.
 Third, it generates the complete non-renormalized Feynman rules in FEYNCALC style, which will play a decisive role in all the calculations.
-Finally, it generates a Mathematica notebook specifically designed to run FEYNRULES - hereafter the FEYNRULES notebook.
-This notebook is very useful in case the user wants to have control over the generation of Feynman rules, and is the subject of Section 4.4.1.
+Finally, it generates a MATHEMATICA notebook specifically designed to run FEYNRULES - hereafter the FEYNRULES notebook.
+This notebook is very useful in case the user wants to have control over the generation of Feynman rules, and is the subject of section 4.4.1.

-Note that, even if all logical variables are set to False, FEYNMASTER generates a Mathematica notebook specifically designed to run FEYNCALC - hereafter the FEYNCALC notebook.
-This notebook is very useful should the user want to have control over calculations, and is the subject of Section 4.4.2.
+Note that, even if all logical variables are set to False, FEYNMASTER generates a MATHEMATICA notebook specifically designed to run FEYNCALC - hereafter the FEYNCALC notebook.
+This notebook is very useful should the user want to have control over calculations, and is the subject of section 4.4.2.
 Moreover, once there is a QGRAF model, FEYNMASTER always runs QGRAF, which writes in a symbolic form the total diagrams that contribute to the process at stake - the same process which was specified through the variables in Table 5.
+Then, FEYNMASTER takes the QGRAF output and writes the series of amplitudes for each diagram in a file that the FEYNCALC notebook shall have access to.